Interdisciplinary research leading to meaningful conservation solutions; environmental DNA; marine biology; ethology; conservation psychology.

 CURRENT RESEARCH (Savolainen Lab)

-Researching how environmental DNA can be used to identify presence/absence of species, species abundance and to carry out biodiversity assessments.
+Using environmental DNA to identify presence/absence of species, species abundance and to carry out biodiversity assessments.
 This research is co-supervised by Thomson Ecology.